vtex/faststore-docs/docs/reference/api/root-object-fields.md

     <tr>
       <td>count</td>
       <td>Number</td>
-      <td>The number of items in the collection that the API endpoint is returning.</td>
+      <td>The number of items in the search that the API endpoint is returning.</td>
     </tr>
     <tr>
       <td>proxyURL</td>